microsoft/vscode-webview-ui-toolkit/src/data-grid/README.md

 - `sticky`: A sticky header row will be automatically generated.
 - `none`: No header row will be generated.

-**Important Note**

-As shown above in the Basic Usage example, if the `vscode-data-grid` is defined using only HTML this attribute should be set to `none` and the header row should be manually created with HTML.

 [Interactive Storybook Example](https://microsoft.github.io/vscode-webview-ui-toolkit/?path=/story/library-data-grid--with-no-header)

 ```html